richardlasmith/configure-ad/README.md

 <img src="https://i.imgur.com/dc9GXYK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Open Azure, Search VM, Create new VM, then create new Resource Group.
+Open Azure, Search VM, Create a new VM, then create a new Resource Group.
 Name the resource group AD-Lab (Active Directory).
-Name the Virtural Machine, "DC-1 (Domain Controller), region should be in the same location as Client-1.
-For image, use Windows Server 2022, and use 2 vcpu for processing speed and performance.
-Create a user name and pw for DC-1.
+Name the Virtual Machine, "DC-1 (Domain Controller), and the region should be in the exact location as Client-1.
+For image, use Windows Server 2022 and two vcpu for processing speed and performance.
+Create a user name and PW for DC-1.
 Create the second VM using the name client-1.
 </p>
 <br />